Bring your C++ Application to the Web with Web Assembly

 #endif

-function, but let's keep it simple:
+We still need a main() function, but keep it minimal:

 int main(int argc, char **argv) {